 In Week 2, RB Josh Jacobs recorded a game-high 99 yards rushing on 12 carries (8.3 avg.), with a 51-yard long.
 His 51-yard rush marks the longest run by a rookie this season.
-His high singlegame high of 123 yards ranks seventh-most in franchise history among all rookie running backs.
+His single-game mark of 99 yards ranks seventh-most in franchise history among all rookie running backs.